 Discourses of "Genius" in American Literature and Film 3301-LA2231

 Genius, a central concept of the Romantic period, was given a new significance along with the publication of Francis Galton’s Hereditary Genius (1869).
-By analyzing the pedigrees of eminent British men and building on the theory of evolution, Galton concluded that genius is a measurable hereditary and as such should be protected and developed by a new science of eugenics.
-From then on, as a result of biologizing creativity and eminence, genius has become a key concept in experimental sciences and in day-to-day references.
-A desire to isolate it and protect it against pernicious social and hereditary influences - as well as a perceived need to compare different geniuses - led to the growth of interest in IQ testing (which pretends to summarize all the qualities of “genius” in a single number), racial anthropology, as well as quantitative psychology.
+By analyzing the pedigrees of eminent British men and building on the theory of evolution, Galton concluded that genius is measurable and hereditary and as such should be protected and developed by a new science of eugenics.
+As a result of biologizing creativity and eminence, genius has become a key concept in experimental sciences and in day-to-day references.
+A desire to isolate it and protect it against pernicious social and hereditary influences - as well as a perceived need to compare different geniuses - led to the growth of interest in IQ testing (which pretends to summarise all the qualities of “genius” in a single number), racial anthropology, as well as quantitative psychology.
 In the pre-WWII period, the fascination with genius became a staple of cultural productions, which distinguished between numerous brands of genius: the visionary scientist; the unique artist; the financial genius; the athletic champion; and the racial leader.
 The cultural discourses of genius thrived on the longing for material success enabled by able-bodism and mental excellence, and as such merged with the ideology of American exceptionalism as well as the American dream couched in material terms.
 Despite the fact that post-WWII science rejected eugenics and the belief that genius could be scientifically measured, recent decades have witnessed a revival of the scientifically-motivated discourse of genius.
 This is due to the development of an unconditional trust in IQ testing (The Bell Curve controversy) as well as DNA testing, the rise of cognitive science, and the mushrooming of literature on the so-called business geniuses.

 Topics:

-14. Visionary Genius, Steve Jobs (dir.
+• Business and Visionary Genius.
+Steve Jobs (dir.
 Dany Boyle, 2015).

 Type of course